algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 **Frustrations**:

-- No application gives enough details about wine tastes in its opinion.
+- No application gives enough details about wine tastes in his opinion.
-- He would like to filter his research for a more accurate result.
+- He would like to filter his search for a more accurate result.
 - He never finds the bottle in the store aisle.

 **Goals**: